 Along with University-wide services, EITS partners with departments at the University to meet their needs.
 These services are provided on a cost recovery basis.

-By using cost recovery services, UGA departments are provided these services at a significant cost savings.
+By using cost recovery services, UGA departments are provided services to fill technical needs without the overhead of managing them.
 Cost recovery services are ideal for smaller units or departments who want their services centrally managed.

 Cost recovery services include: Institutional File Storage (IFS), end user desktop support, virtual desktops, virtual servers and network support.

-Research Institutional File Storage (IFS) is an affordable digital file storage option for UGA units.
+Research Institutional File Storage (IFS) is an affordable digital file storage option for UGA units that want a centrally managed file storage option for backup/archive purposes.
 EITS offers three options: Standard IFS, Secure IFS and Research IFS.
 Users of Research IFS have 1TB minimum of space that is intended for use as a target for backups of research data.

 UGA departments and units that need assistance with developing websites and web applications may contact the Carl Vinson Institute of Government's Office of Information Technology Outreach (ITOS), as an option.
 EITS no longer offers web application development.